SuyeonSong/suyeonsong.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Graduate student majoring in Clinical Psychology
+role: Master's student in Clinical Psychology

 # Organizations/Affiliations to show in About widget
 organizations: